edbzn/blog/content/blog/managing-subscriptions-in-angular/index.md

 </div>
 ```

-An other problem is when the Observable imply an heavy computation that we need to use at some different places.
-For example the Observable make an XHR request to get some data.
+An other problem is when the Observable implies an heavy computation needed at some different places.
+For example the Observable makes an XHR request to get some data.

 ```html
 <div *ngIf="(books$ | async)?.length as length">